Problems With Soil Moisture

 Why is Soil Moisture Important?

 Soil moisture also affects which techniques you use in lawn and plant care.
 Fast-draining soil, which is soil that dries out quickly, will need more frequent watering in order to retain moisture.
-It also may mean you’ll need to feed more often, as nutrients and fertilizer content tend to dry out with the soil.
+It also may mean your lawn will need fertilization more often, as nutrients and fertilizer content tend to dry out with the soil.
 Sand and clay are common fast-draining soil materials.

-For slow-draining soil, that is soil that better retains moisture, plants run the risk of fungal infestations and bacterial pathogens.
+For slow-draining soil, that is soil that better retains moisture, disease control is important, as plants run the risk of fungal infestations and bacterial pathogens.
 Slow-draining soil also contains a lower oxygen capacity, which means the roots are forced to find alternatives for growth.
 A lack of oxygen may end up causing roots to rot, causing plants to die more quickly.
 In these cases, watering should be kept at a minimum and left to dry when possible.